InhwanBae/mmprt-prediction/README.md

   - [**`Environment Setup`**](#environment-setup): Instructions to set up environment.
   - [**`Data Preparation and Model Training`**](#data-preparation-and-model-training): Instructions to evaluate models with your own data.

+> [!NOTE]
+> If you are using MacOS or Linux, please refer to the manual steps provided in the details sections.
+Click on *"Manual way (optional)"* to expand the instructions.

 <br>

 ### Environment Setup